timcardenuto/testPlutoSDR/README.md

 # PlutoSDR Development
 Just my notes/files on using the PlutoSDR with CentOS 7.
+The source code, at least right now, is a shameless copy of the [example on the Analog Devices wiki](https://wiki.analog.com/university/tools/pluto/controlling_the_transceiver_and_transferring_data).
 For more info see documentation at:
  * https://wiki.analog.com/university/tools/pluto/developers
  * https://analogdevicesinc.github.io/libiio/
  * https://buildroot.org/downloads/manual/manual.html